-- 8.5.1 Authorised personnel will normally be present at all times when the equipment is in use.
+- 8.5.1 Authorised personnel will normally be always present when the equipment is in use.
 If the monitoring facility is to be left unattended for any reason it will be secured.
-In the event of the Control Room having to be evacuated for safety or security reasons, the provisions of the Procedure Manual will be complied with. - 8.5.2 The monitoring suite will at all times be secured by 'Magnetic-Locks' operated by the CCTV operator, 'digi-Locks' requiring an alpha numeric code for entrance, or other equally secure means. - 8.5.3 All buildings and rooms storing radio terminals must afford adequate physical protection to the equipment.
+In the event of the Control Room having to be evacuated for safety or security reasons, the provisions of the Procedure Manual will be complied with. - 8.5.2 The monitoring suite will always be secured by 'Magnetic-Locks' operated by the System operator. - 8.5.3 All buildings and rooms storing radio terminals must afford adequate physical protection to the equipment.
 They should be kept locked when not in use and offer a level of privacy and a degree of resistance to a casual or to deliberate compromise.

-8.6 Airwaves Radio
+8.6 Airwayes Radio

-It is essential that minimum-security requirements be adopted in order to protect the confidentiality, integrity and availability of the Airwaves service.
+- 8.6.1 It is essential that minimum-security requirements be adopted in order to protect the confidentiality, integrity and availability of the Airwaves service.
 Radio terminals must be accounted for at all times, and should be stored securely.
-Strict radio discipline must be maintained at all times.
-Dover District Council uses the current Cabinet Office Code of Practice as a baseline to ensure that minimum standards are maintained.
-All CCTV Operators are required to read Sections 2 and 3 of the Cabinet Office Code of Practice, which is appended to the procedures manual.
-Training will be given to all Operators and there is also a requirement for all Operators to sign a statement to confirm that they understand their responsibilities in relation to the protection of the Airwaves Service.
-As each CCTV Operator signs on for duty, acceptance of responsibility for the integrity of the Airwaves Service is given.
-Failure to maintain the required standards may result in disciplinary action being taken.

-The Duty Operators Log will be periodically checked at random, and on at least one occasion per month, to ensure that these standards are being maintained.

-The CCTV Operator on duty will account for the radio terminal on a daily basis, and this will be audited every 12 months.

-Kent Police will monitor voice traffic during all transmissions.
+Strict radio discipline must be maintained at all times. - 8.6.2 Dover District Council uses the current Cabinet Office Code of Practice as a baseline to ensure that minimum standards are maintained.
+All System Operators are required to read Sections 2 and 3 of the Cabinet Office Code of Practice, which is appended to the procedures manual.

+- 8.6.3 Training will be given to all Operators and there is also a requirement for all Operators to sign a statement to confirm that they understand their responsibilities in relation to the protection of the Airwaves Service.
+As each System Operator signs on for duty, acceptance of responsibility for the integrity of the Airwaves Service is given.
+Failure to maintain the required standards may result in disciplinary action being taken. - 8.6.4 The Duty Operators Log will be periodically checked at random, and on at least one occasion per month, to ensure that these standards are being maintained. - 8.6.5 The System Operator on duty will account for the radio terminal on a daily basis, and this will be audited every 12 months. - 8.6.6 Kent Police will monitor voice traffic during all transmissions. - 8.6.7 Chief Executive The ultimate responsibility for the security of the Airwave Service lies with the Chief Executive of Dover District Council.
-Roles and Responsibilities

-Chief Executive

-The ultimate responsibility for the security of the Airwave Service lies with the Chief Executive of Dover District Council.
 This responsibility cannot be passed to a Managed Terminal Service Provider, or other third party, to own on the Chief Executive's behalf.

-The Chief Executive or equivalent is responsible for the following:-

-Clearly defining, documenting and delegating the roles and responsibilities for the security of the radio terminals within the organisation.

-Radio Terminal Custodian - Head of Community Services:

-Delegated by the Chief Executive of Dover District Council the Radio Terminal Custodian liaises with service providers, radio terminal manufacturers, CINRAS1 and the accreditation authority (through the Airwave Accreditation Secretariat) on behalf of the organisation.
+The Chief Executive is responsible for clearly defining, documenting and delegating roles and responsibilities for the security of the radio terminals within the organisation. - 8.6.8 Radio Terminal Custodian Head of Community and Digital Services: Delegated by the Chief Executive of Dover District Council, the Radio Terminal Custodian liaises with service providers, radio terminal manufacturers and the accreditation authority (through the Airwave Acrreditation Secretariat) on behalf of the organisation.